Grapefruit Gimlet

 close up of pink cocktail with grapefruit slice.

-• Grapefruit cordial or simple syrup: Grapefruit cordial brings even more grapefruit flavor, and some sweetness.
-You can use simple syrup if you don’t have grapefruit cordial or even a flavored syrup like sage simple syrup or thyme syrup.
+• Grapefruit cordial (or simple syrup): The cordial brings even more grapefruit flavor along with sweetness.
+If you don’t have grapefruit cordial, simple syrup works well, or try a flavored syrup like sage or thyme for a herbal twist.

 close up of pink cocktail with grapefruit slice.